 Customer retention is critical to scaling your company.
 Not only does better retention help revenue grow, but it also leads to more reference accounts that will help feed new business.
 When customers are not achieving their desired outcomes or feel like they do not have an advocate towards success, they are more likely to churn.

 The role of a Customer Success Manager varies widely.
 In any given company it can include activities from Services, Marketing, and Sales.
-In this article, we assume that upselling to customers is handled by a Sales team and Success is focused on the ensuring the customer is driving as much value from the product or service as possible.
+In this article, we assume that upselling to customers is handled by a Sales team and Success is focused on ensuring that the customer is deriving as much value from the product or service as possible.
 If you’re looking to learn how to drive more revenue through collaboration with Sales and Support, we wrote a separate post covering that.

 Regardless of the specific tasks a CSM is assigned, Customer Support and Customer Success are typically entrusted with preventing churn.
 By engaging with the customer to drive value, and being available when problems arise, these teams can drastically improve customer retention.
 Support and Success must collaborate and execute plans for: